HomeInsuranceApartment Building Owner Insurance

 Your actual premium depends on revenue, employees, claims history, and coverage limits.

-Apartment building insurance costs in Washington depend primarily on building value, number of units, age, and location.
-A 4-unit building in a suburban area might cost $150-$250/month for a comprehensive package, while a 20+ unit complex in Seattle could run $400-$600/month or more.
-Building age is a major factor — pre-1980 buildings cost more due to older plumbing, wiring, and potential environmental hazards.
-Your claims history, deductible choices, and whether the building has been updated (roof, plumbing, electrical) all significantly impact your rate.
-Loss of rental income coverage is essential — if a covered event makes units uninhabitable, this coverage replaces your rent while repairs are made.
+Most WA apartment buildings cost $150-$600/month to insure.
+A 4-unit suburban building runs $150-$250/month for a full package.
+A 20+ unit complex in Seattle runs $400-$600/month or more.
+Building age matters — pre-1980 buildings cost more because of older plumbing, wiring, and environmental risk.
+Claims history, deductible choice, and whether you've updated the roof, plumbing, or electrical all move your rate.
+Loss-of-rental-income coverage is essential.
+If a covered event makes units uninhabitable, it replaces your rent while repairs happen.

 See Your Rate